Sulfasalazine delayed-release tabletsPronunciation

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of sulfasalazine delayed-release tablets:

 Store sulfasalazine delayed-release tablets at 77 degrees F (25 degrees C).
 Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
 Do not store in the bathroom.
 Keep sulfasalazine delayed-release tablets out of the reach of children and away from pets.

 - If you have any questions about sulfasalazine delayed-release tablets, please talk with your doctor, pharmacist, or other health care provider.

-- Sulfasalazine delayed-release tablets is to be used only by the patient for whom it is prescribed.
+- Sulfasalazine delayed-release tablets are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.